Francis Galton’s Breakfast Study

 Metacognition and the Mind’s Eye

-study led by cognitive scientist and mental imagery expert Joel Pearson found that subjective reporting of imagery vividness was highly predictive of the efficacy of the individual’s imagery experience when compared with results from more objective measures.
+A study led by cognitive scientist and mental imagery expert Joel Pearson found that subjective reporting of imagery vividness was highly predictive of the efficacy of the individual’s imagery experience when compared with results from more objective measures.

-Participants in the study completed VVIQ2 and subsequently tested using a behavioural experiment called binocular rivalry, which provides a more objective evaluation of mental imagery.
+Participants in the study completed VVIQ2 and subsequently were tested using a behavioural experiment called binocular rivalry, which provides a more objective evaluation of mental imagery.
 Their results indicated that participants not only had good metacognitive knowledge of their overall imagery ability but that they could also evaluate the vividness of individual episodes of imagery, such as those present in VVIQ2 (Pearson et al., 2019).

 Accounting for Biased Brains